erselekmen/musicee-cloud-backend/README.md

 - **Statistical Information:**
   - Provides users with statistical insights into their preferences, filterable by date constraints.
 - **Tables and Charts:**
-  - Displays tables showing how many likes the singers' songs received over time.
+  - Displays tables showing how many like the singers' songs received over time.

 ### Recommendations